fau-advanced-separations/CADET-Process/docs/source/user_guide/experimental/instruments.md

 print("units:", [u.name for u in fs.units])
 ```

-Units can be excluded from the flow path to characterize the system sequentially, starting from the simplest configuration and adding components one at a time:
+Units can be excluded from the flow path to characterize the system sequentially, starting from the simplest configuration and adding components one at a time.
+The bypass flow sheet below keeps the sample loop but removes the column and surrounding tubing; it is reused throughout the rest of this chapter.

 ```{code-cell} ipython3
 fs_no_col = LCFlowSheet(